maria-shimkovska/healthcare-transition-orkes-conductor-project/README.md

 - To add or modify agents, edit the files in `LangChainAgents/`.
 - To add new workers or change polling behavior, edit `ConductorWorkers/workers.js`.

-## License

-MIT (or specify your license here)

----

-For questions or support, contact the project maintainer.